eagletmt/neco-ghc/README.md

 check that the $PATH variable in vim contains the path to your .cabal/bin directory.

-if not, add in your .vimrc:
+If not, add in your .vimrc:

 `let $PATH = $PATH . ':' . expand("~/.cabal/bin")`